undergrad-partner-school

 Student Organizations

-There are 645 student organizations and groups with open membership at this school.
+Based on the most up-to-date information available, there are 804 open-membership organizations at The University of Kansas.
 That includes sororities and fraternities.
-18 percent of male and 25 of female students take part in in different organizations at The University of Kansas.
-Those who have a talent for music can join the The University of Kansas band or chorus.
+At this school, 15% of male students are members of social organizations, while that percentage is 24 for female students.
+If you are interested in music, you can join the The University of Kansas band or chorus.
 For students with a talent for acting, there is a drama club.
-Interested in media and communication?
+You have a passion for media and communication?
 The University of Kansas publishes its own newspaper and has its own radio station.

 Student Services

-The University of Kansas provides a number of services vital for a pleasant and safe life on campus.
+The University of Kansas has a number of services vital for a pleasant and secure life on campus.

-24/7 emergency phone and alarm devices are available.
-The school's dormitory entrances are operated electronically.
+There are 24-hour emergency phone and alarm devices.
+There are electronically operated dormitory entrances.
 There is a security patrol that operates around the clock.
 The after-hours transportation/escort service is available.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of The University of Kansas.

 All in all, campus life at The University of Kansas is rich and vibrant and provides everything most students need.